espidev/ProtectionStones/README.md

-    protectionstones.give - Allows players the use of /ps give (give protectionstones to others as admin). protectionstones.count - Allows players the use of /ps count. protectionstones.count.others - Allows players the use of /ps count [player]. protectionstones.hide - Allow players to hide their ProtectionStones block. protectionstones.unhide - Allow players to unhide their ProtectionStones block. protectionstones.home - Access to the /ps home command. protectionstones.sethome - Access to /ps sethome.
+    protectionstones.give - Allows players the use of /ps give (give protectionstones to others as admin). protectionstones.count - Allows players the use of /ps count. protectionstones.count.others - Allows players the use of /ps count [player]. protectionstones.list - Allows players the use of /ps list. protectionstones.list.others - Allows players to do /ps list [player]. protectionstones.hide - Allow players to hide their ProtectionStones block. protectionstones.unhide - Allow players to unhide their ProtectionStones block. protectionstones.setparent - Allow access to /ps setparent. protectionstones.setparent.others - Allow players to set their region to inherit properties from other regions they don't own. protectionstones.name - Access to the /ps name command. protectionstones.home - Access to the /ps home command. protectionstones.sethome - Access to /ps sethome.
     protectionstones.tp - Access to /ps tp command.